adas7232/adas7232.github.io/_posts/2022-08-21-Is-fasting-and-vegeterrien-diet-always-good-for-health.md

 Since late 2021, I started non-veg diets gradually even though I do not plan to consume any types of red meat in immediate future.
 The idea behind this is to make my food more complete by consuming required nutrition naturally without taking supplements.
 As of now, I feel great.

 Our body is an immensely complex machine that we haven’t yet figured out how it works.
-On top of that, every human body is a little different and needs some tuning to make it a perfectly running machine.
+On top of that, every human body is a little different and needs some tuning to transform it a perfectly running machine.
 And that's why same food doesn't suit or provide nutrition in the same way to all.
 Experimenting with food will provide the opportunity to fine tune the optimal food habits.
 Removing foods that causes issues will certainly help reduce the need for medications.
-One can only see it by experimenting.
+One can only see or feel it by experimenting.

 There is a huge impact of doing fasting or intermittent fasting for good health.
 I will talk about it in the next blog.